Key committee meets Thursday to consider FDA authorization for Pfizer/BioNTech Covid-19 vaccine - Local News 8

 Then the committee votes whether to recommend authorization.

-But that doesn’t mean the vaccine is authorized immediately.
+But that doesn’t mean the vaccine will be authorized immediately.
 The decision comes from the FDA, which typically follows the advisory committee’s recommendation.

 “One question that will come up is how fast will we see a vaccine authorized after that,” FDA’s Marks told the AMA.